db-tu-dresden/TSL/primitive_data/README.md

 <blockquote>

 type: `str` <br />
-brief: Extension Name which will be used inside the TVL. <br />
+brief: Extension Name which will be used inside the TSL. <br />
 example: `'avx512'` <br />